stoatsec/stoatsec/README.md

 # About Me:
-Cybersecurity enthusiast and aspiring hacker from Portland, Oregon.<br><br>Currently, I'm learning C, Rust, and Assembly
+Cybersecurity enthusiast and aspiring hacker from Portland, Oregon.<br><br>Currently learning C, Rust, and Assembly
 <br><br>